Himachal CM in self-quarantine after deputy secretary in his office tests positive for virus | Headlines

 Himachal Pradesh Chief Minister Jai Ram Thakur said he was going into self-quarantine after a deputy secretary in his office tested positive for the novel coronavirus on Wednesday.
 “As per coronavirus protocol, I am going to quarantine myself," Thakur told the media before leaving his office for his residence

 He then quarantined himself at his official residence at Oakover here.
-The CM's sample will soon be collected for testing for novel coronavirus, a senior health official said.
-Thakur said that samples of officials and mediapersons who came in contact with the deputy secretary will be collected for testing as per protocol.
+The CM's sample will soon be collected for testing for the virus, a senior health official said.
+Thakur said that samples of officials and mediapersons who came in contact with the deputy secretary will also be collected for testing as per the protocol.
+Additional Chief Secretary (Health) R D Dhiman said samples of the chief minister's family members will also be taken for testing and all the contacts of the officer have been asked to home-quarantine.
 Meanwhile, all the appointments of the chief minister have been cancelled till further orders, an official said.

 - READ MORE ON: